 Her research focuses on human uterine/endometrial biology, specifically on mechanisms underlying endometrial remodelling, including menstruation, endometrial repair, endometrial receptivity for implantation and endometriosis.
 These findings aim to address a range of clinical problems, including infertility, abnormal uterine bleeding, endometriosis and development of new non-hormonal contraceptives for women.
 A strong current focus on biomarker discovery will provide markers to guide clinicians in diagnosis and decision making.

 She is a Fellow and Life Member of the Society for Reproductive Biology, was President of that Society in 2004-2006 and received their premier award, the Founder’s Lecture, in 2009.
-In 2012, the Royal Australian and New Zealand College of Obstetricians and Gynaecologists awarded Professor Salamonsen an honorary Fellowship, making her one of only three scientists ever to receive this honour.
-In 2014, she was elected Fellow of the Society for the Study of Reproduction (USA).
+In 2012, the Royal Australian and New Zealand College of Obstetricians and Gynaecologists awarded Prof Salamonsen an honorary Fellowship, making her one of only three scientists ever to receive this honour.
+In 2014 she was elected Fellow of the Society for the Study of Reproduction (USA), and in May 2017 she was elected Fellow of the Australian Academy of Science (AAS).

 Frontiers in Reproduction USA, honoured her commitment to training and mentoring young scientists with the Beacon Award (2014), acknowledging her “efforts in advancing young scholars’ research careers in the field of reproductive sciences research, and establishing her as a nationally valued source of illumination and guidance – a Beacon – in the development of research careers in the reproductive sciences”.
 A number of her previous students now head their own substantial research groups.